On the global convergence of Wasserstein gradient flow of the Coulomb discrepancy: Polyak-Lojasiewicz Inequality and Exponential Convergence

-This motivates our definition of the Polyak-Lojasiewicz in Wasserstein spaces. \begin{defi}[]{}{} Let $\mathcal{F}$ be a function with the same conditions than proposition \ref{ChainRule}.
-We suppose its global minimum is equal to 0.
+This motivates our definition of the Polyak-Lojasiewicz in Wasserstein spaces. \begin{definition} Let $\mathcal{F}$ be a functional as in Proposition \ref{ChainRule}.
+Suppose that its global minimum is equal to 0.
 Let $\mu_t$ be an absolutely continuous curve.
-The functional $\mathcal{F}$ is said to satisfy a Polyak-Lojasiewicz with parameter $\lambda > 0$ along the curve $\mu_t$ if
+The functional $\mathcal{F}$ is said to satisfy a Polyak-Lojasiewicz inequality with parameter $\lambda > 0$ along the curve $\mu_t$ if for all $t > 0$: